forgi86/sysid-transformers-transfer/README.md

  * Adaptation from 100-step-ahead to 1000-step-ahead simulation

 # Results
-## Adaptation from 100 to 1000 step-ahead simulation
+## Adaptation from 100 to 1000 simulation steps
 * Training a 1000-step-ahead simulation meta-model from scratch seems to be feasible (orange curve)
 * Training a 100-step-ahead simulation meta-model from scratch is feasible (blue curve), as also shown in out previous paper
 * Training a 1000-step-ahead meta-model initializing the optimization from the 100-step case works (green curve)!